040 Processing Data with Pandas#

 df_low_extent = df[selector]

 We have done this in two steps.
-The first line takes the Extent series and compares every value to 5.0.
-This produces a series of boolean (i.e, True or False) values which we have stored in a variable called selector.
-The second line uses this boolean series as an index which has the effect of selecting only the rows where the value is True.
+The first line takes the Extent Series and compares every value to 5.0.
+This produces a Series of boolean (i.e., True or False) values which we have stored in a variable called selector.
+The second line uses this boolean Series as an index which has the effect of selecting only the rows for which the value is True.

-If we now print the resulting DataFrame we can see that it only contains about 3000 rows of the original 26,354 rows in the dataset, i.e., these are the samples where the sea ice extent has fallen below 5.0 billion square kilometers.
+If we now print the resulting DataFrame we can see that it only contains about 3000 rows of the original 26,354 rows in the dataset; i.e., these are the samples where the sea ice extent has fallen below 5.0 billion square kilometres.

 print(df_low_extent)